Is Your Washer Banging? A Guide to Fixing Loud Washing Machine Noises

 When a Banging or Grinding Noise Signals a Bigger Problem

-If your washer is making a loud noise even with a balanced load, or if the noise is a constant grinding or squealing, it’s likely due to a failing component.
+If your washer is making a loud noise even with a balanced load, or if the noise is a constant grinding or squealing, it’s likely due to a failing component rather than something you loaded incorrectly.

-- Worn-Out Drum Bearings: This is a very serious problem and a common cause of a loud grinding or rumbling noise.
-The drum bearings allow the inner drum to spin smoothly.
-Over time, they can wear out, causing the drum to wobble and scrape against the outer tub.
-You can often check for a bad bearing by opening the washer door and trying to lift and rock the drum by hand.
-If it moves excessively or makes a grinding sound, the bearings are likely shot.
+- Worn-Out Drum Bearings: This is a serious problem and a common cause of a loud grinding or rumbling noise.
+The drum bearings allow the inner drum to spin smoothly, and over time they wear out, causing the drum to wobble and scrape against the outer tub.
+You can often check for a bad bearing by opening the washer door and trying to lift and rock the drum by hand — if it moves excessively or produces a grinding sound, the bearings are likely worn out.

 - Broken Shock Absorbers or Suspension Springs: Front-load washers use shock absorbers and top-load washers use suspension springs to keep the tub stable during the spin cycle.
-If these components wear out or break, the drum will hit the sides of the machine, causing a loud banging sound.
+If these components wear out or break, the drum hits the sides of the machine, producing a loud banging sound distinct from the more continuous rumble of a bearing issue.

 - A Failed Drive Pulley: The drive pulley is what the drive belt wraps around to spin the drum.
-If it’s loose, bent, or worn out, it can cause the belt to slip or wobble, leading to a loud, banging or squealing noise.
+If it’s loose, bent, or worn, it can cause the belt to slip or wobble, leading to a loud banging or squealing noise, often paired with the drum spinning less consistently than usual.

-- Foreign Objects Trapped in the Tub: Small items like coins, keys, or bra wires can escape pockets and get lodged between the inner and outer tubs.
-During the spin cycle, these objects can rattle, creating a loud, scraping, or clicking sound.
+- Foreign Objects Trapped in the Tub: Small items like coins, keys, or bra underwires can escape pockets and get lodged between the inner and outer tubs.
+During the spin cycle, these objects rattle around, creating a distinctly sharp, scraping, or clicking sound rather than a deep bang or grind.

 DIY vs. Professional Washer Repair

-While you can easily fix an unbalanced load, most of the mechanical issues that cause a loud washer should be handled by a professional.
+While an unbalanced load is an easy fix, most of the mechanical issues that cause a loud washer should be handled by a professional.

-- Grinding or Scraping Noises: These sounds almost always indicate a mechanical failure, such as bad bearings, a broken drive pulley, or a foreign object stuck in the tub.
-These repairs require extensive disassembly of the washer and specialized tools.
+- Grinding or scraping noises almost always indicate a mechanical failure, such as bad bearings, a broken drive pulley, or a foreign object stuck in the tub.
+These repairs require disassembling the washer and specialized tools to access.

-- Banging or Thumping Noises: If a balanced load isn’t the issue, the problem is likely with the suspension system.
-Replacing a shock absorber or suspension spring is a complex job that requires careful calibration to ensure the drum is properly supported.
+- Banging or thumping noises, if a balanced load isn’t the issue, point to the suspension system.
+Replacing a shock absorber or suspension spring is a job that requires careful calibration to ensure the drum is properly supported afterward.